moritzhertler/eslint-plugin-consistently-named-imports/docs/rules/consistently-named-imports.md

-# Enforce specified modules to be renamed consistently when loaded by `import` (`consistently-renamed-imports/consistently-renamed-imports`)
+# Enforce specified modules to be named consistently when loaded by `import` (`consistently-named-imports/consistently-named-imports`)

 <!-- end auto-generated rule header -->

-Why would you want to restrict imports if they are not renamed consistently?
+Why would you want to restrict imports if they are not named consistently?

 Naming conflicts can appear in many cases, for example